gitkenlavoie/flaskswaggerapi/README.md

 docker run -p 5000:5000 -it yourname/dockerfile

-(Bash is also installed in this container - feel free to substitute)
+(When doing a docker exec, bash is also installed in this container - feel free to use ash)

 In addition, you can also pull kenlavoie/flaskapi, and use that with the above command vs building yourself